siraben/fp-notes/Papers.md

 Oleg [published a
 comparsion](http://okmij.org/ftp/Haskell/extensible/extensible-a-la-carte.html)
 of the paper and his own work on Extensible Effects.
-Swierstra´s construction is unable to handle the addition of new effects, as it was not extensible.
-Instead, Oleg redefines Swierstra's `Expr` as `Term`, allowing for the interleaving of pure and impure computations, regaining extensibility.
+Swierstra‘s construction is unable to handle the addition of new effects, as it was not extensible.
+Instead, Oleg redefines Swierstra‘s `Expr` as `Term`, allowing for the interleaving of pure and impure computations, regaining extensibility.